BigNeuron/Events-and-News/README.md

 [March 2016] BigNeuron to be highlighted at APS'2016 Annual Meeting, Baltimore, USA in the session "Large Scale Neuroscience Projects". (http://meetings.aps.org/Meeting/MAR16/Session/B12)

 [Jan 2016] BigNeuron finished a successful visualization and analysis hackathon at Imperial College London's Data Science Institute (http://www3.imperial.ac.uk/newsandeventspggrp/imperialcollege/engineering/datascienceinstitute/eventssummary/event_4-12-2015-16-35-42).
 20+ people from 7 countries attended this intensive event.
+Event was cosponsored by ICL, HBP, and Allen Institute.

-[Jan 2016] News about the BigNeuron Visualization and Data Analysis hackathon at the Oak Ridge National Lab, Nov 2015. https://www.olcf.ornl.gov/2016/01/05/bigneuron-hackathon-branches-out-at-olcf/
+[Jan 2016] News about the BigNeuron Visualization and Data Analysis hackathon held at the Oak Ridge National Lab, Nov 2015. https://www.olcf.ornl.gov/2016/01/05/bigneuron-hackathon-branches-out-at-olcf/

 [Jan 2016] BigNeuron accomplished bench-testing of 44 algorithms / impelementations for all datasets with gold standard and silver standard reconstructions.